 Many SUV rollover accidents have original causes that have nothing to do with the vehicle's propensity to tip over.
 You may swerve suddenly to avoid something, or may be blindsided by a drunk driver -- this could happen to any vehicle.
 But in a sport utility vehicle, you are more likely to roll over as a result, which will cause much worse injuries.
 As we discuss in our Increased Risk of Rollover Crashes in SUVs article, more than 60% of the SUV rollover accidents in 1997 caused fatalities.

-Contact Bellas & Wachowski for a free consultation to discuss a possible SUV rollover accident case.
+Contact Bellas & Wachowski Attorneys at Law for a free consultation to discuss a possible SUV rollover accident case.
 We not only do all such cases on contingency, charging no attorneys' fees until our clients are paid; we will also protect our clients' finances with our Total Guard Approach .